NatronGitHub/Natron/Documentation/source/_prefs.rst

 -1: Disable multithreading totally (useful for debugging)

 0: Guess the thread count from the number of cores.
-The ideal threads count for this hardware is 8.

 **Number of parallel renders (0=“guess”)**